vijay-weboniselab/dev-notes/4 - Oh My Zsh themes.md

    The new theme should now be applied to your Oh My Zsh shell.

-8. To check and `download` all the available list of themes please visit [Oh My Zsh Themes Directory](URL "https://github.com/ohmyzsh/ohmyzsh/wiki/Themes") :
+8. To check and `download` all the available list of themes please visit [Oh My Zsh Themes Directory](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes):

 Remember, if you want to revert back to the previous theme or choose a different theme in the future, you can follow the same steps and update the `ZSH_THEME` variable accordingly.